adithya2204/turtlebot3-multirobot-setup-guide/readme.md

 # TurtleBot3 Burger Setup with ROS Noetic on Raspberry Pi (Ubuntu 20.04 LTS)

-This guide outlines the steps and configurations needed to set up and run the TurtleBot3 Burger using ROS Noetic on a Raspberry Pi Single Board Computer (SBC) with Ubuntu 20.04 LTS Server and how to setup multi robot formation
+This guide outlines the steps and configurations needed to set up and run the TurtleBot3 Burger using ROS Noetic on a Raspberry Pi Single Board Computer (SBC) with Ubuntu 20.04 LTS Server, and how to set up multi-robot formation

 <br>